OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ![](./images/vbs-app-04.png)

-You can change the mobile appearance (eg. iphone, google pixel, samsung or tablet), show or hide the bezel or even change the mobile size and format.
-In this tutorial we select the Samsung Galaxy S20 layout but feel free to  select whatever you want (keep in mind that the default layout is iphone).
+You can change the mobile appearance (iphone, google pixel, samsung or tablet), show or hide the bezel or change the mobile size.
+In the tutorial we select Samsung Galaxy S20 layout, but you can select whatever you want (default layout is for iphone mobile phones).

 ![](./images/vbs-app-05.png)